docs Self-service account recovery administrator's guide

 Using the self-service site

 People will access this site by verifying their identity using a government-issued photo ID and a real-time selfie.
-Once they confirm their identity and Nametag has linked the verified identity to their account, they will be able to use this site to reset their own passwords and/or multi-factor authentication methods.
+Once they confirm their identity and Nametag has linked the verified identity to their account, they will be able to use this site to reset their own passwords and/or multifactor authentication methods.

 Monitoring updates to your directory made by Nametag

-View directory users in Nametag
+View accounts in Nametag

 See the status of a Nametag identity